learn-co-students/dsc-intro-to-ggplot2-online-ds-pt-051319/README.md

 Lastly, let's see something that I also think is quite cool and great for your data science workflow.
-If you notice here, the first argument of ggplot() was the dataframe.
+If you notice here, the first argument of ggplot() was the data frame.
-If you recall from last time, when we use the `%>%` operator we can take some tibble and pass it to a function where the input of the funciton gets passed as the first argument.
+If you recall from last time, when we use the `%>%` operator we can take some tibble and pass it to a function where the input of the function gets passed as the first argument.
 Since we can do this, there's no reason we can't just pass in a large `dplyr` pipeline right to a `ggplot`!
 For example, what if we were only interested in plotting the data where people spent over five pounds (after we make the conversion on the fly!)!
 The code below shows that: